• Welcome

 MemberId

-in the email (coding it in the template), allowing the use of one Apex Class with multiple Case workflow email templates.
+in the email (coding it in the template), allowing the use of one Apex Class with multiple Case workflow email templates.- NOT

 TeamTemplateMemberId